blueprismo/blueprismo.github.io/content/posts/human_decadency/index.md

 It is a pitty the lack of information provided in some interviews, luckily worth is measured with kindness for me, so that is alright.

+## Contentful

+Contentful is a headless CMS, I did the interview while climbing in the forest, the interviewer, Andreea Tilvan was very comprehensive, the conversation was smooth and it was that: a conversational interview.
+Sadly she told me there was one person further than me in the process, and that person got the job, lucky him/her.
+Either way the intervirew was cool!

+## Elastic

+This interviewer, Ferran San Millan, was also from near my hometown (Girona) and we did half of the interview in Catalan.
+Sadly the position was quickly fulfilled before I could do any code or skills test.
+It killed me the vague hope in regards of getting hired.

+## Docker

+Damn, Docker is one technology I trully love, my first interview was with Gauri Razdan, a wonderful woman based in California.
+The interview was at the end of my european day on a Friday.
+The talk was smooth, and the destination for the project is Docker DHI (Docker Hardened Images), they look for a stereotypical devops role, a fellow that knows in all sectors.
+I think I could be a great fit!
+Let's see how it goes.

 ## Conclusions

 Instead of blaming the world from a mysanthropist point of view, It would be really nice if interview processes had: